AdrienJaugey/JAUGEY_SUILLOT-Face-Mask-Detector-Project/README.md

  * ```without_mask``` : the person is not wearing a face mask.

  ## AI
- We use the [Efficientdet D1](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d1_coco17_tpu-32.tar.gz) AI from the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) that we have trained with our custom dataset.
+ We use the [Efficientdet D1](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d1_coco17_tpu-32.tar.gz) and [Efficientdet D0](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d0_coco17_tpu-32.tar.gz) AIs from the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) that we have trained with our custom dataset.

  ## How to use
   1. Download or clone this repository